tableau/extensions-api/README.md

     **npm run start-sandbox**

 2. Launch Tableau (Tableau 2019.3 and later) and try the sample Sandboxed dashboard extension in a dashboard.
-You can find the `.trex` file and sample code in the `Samples\UINamespace-sandboxed` folder.
+You can find the `.trex` file and sample code in the `Samples\Dashboard\UINamespace-sandboxed` folder.

 For more information, see [Create and Test Sandboxed Extensions](https://tableau.github.io/extensions-api/docs/security/trex_sandbox_test).